DenyTkachenko/prometei/README.md

 # Notes

-add_note: Add a new note
+add-note: Add a new note

-change_note: Change an existing note
+change-note: Change an existing note

-find_note: Find a note by title
+find-note: Find a note by title

-remove_note: Delete a note
+remove-note: Delete a note

-all_notes: Show all notes
+all-notes: Show all notes

+find-notes-by-tag: Find notes by tag

 # Exit